You are here : At Home > Water resources > South east

 *Drought zone 1 is the LTA in Southeast region.

-Rainfall in our Southeast region was above average in January at 121% of the Long Term Average (LTA)).
-Over the last three months (November to January inclusive), our Southeast region has received below average rainfall (83% of the LTA) and below average effective precipitation (79% of the LTA).
-Soil wetness (SMD) however remains well below average levels for the time of year, meaning that any forthcoming rainfall is likely to contribute more to groundwater recharge than average.
+Rainfall in our Southeast region was well below average in May at 34% of the Long Term Average (LTA)).
+Over the last three months (March to May inclusive), our Southeast region has received below average rainfall (37% of the LTA) and below average effective precipitation (15% of the LTA).
+Soil dryness (SMD) remains well above average levels for the time of year, meaning that any forthcoming rainfall is unlikely to contribute to groundwater recharge.

 Please refer to our Drought Plan for what this means for us and our customers.